rust-lang/docs.rs/README.md

 mcli policy set download docsrs/rust-docs-rs
 # Setup the database you just created
 cargo run -- database migrate
-# Build a sample crate to make sure it works
+# Update the currently used toolchain to the latest nightly
 # This also sets up the docs.rs build environment.
 # This will take a while the first time but will be cached afterwards.
+cargo run -- build update-toolchain
+# Build a sample crate to make sure it works
 cargo run -- build crate regex 1.3.1
-# Generate important files for the web navigation
-cargo run -- build add-essential-files
 # This starts the web server but does not build any crates.
 # It does not automatically run the migrations, so you need to do that manually (see above).
 cargo run -- start-web-server